The Secret of NIMH 2: Timmy to the Rescue: Plot

-A prophecy tells how one of the children of Mrs. Brisby and her late husband, Jonathan, would save Thorn Valley from NIMH.
+A prophecy tells how one of the children of Mrs. Brisby and her late husband, Jonathan, will save Thorn Valley from NIMH.
 Brisby's youngest son, Timothy, is chosen, but his older brother, Martin, believes he should have been.
 Martin decides to prove his worth and goes off to find his own adventure.
-Jeremy, the long-time acquaintance of the Brisby family, flies Timmy to Thorn Valley and is given a great welcome by its residents and becomes a student to Justin, the leader of the Rats of NIMH, and Mr. Ages.
+Jeremy, the long-time acquaintance of the Brisby family, flies Timmy to Thorn Valley.
+Timmy is given a great welcome by its residents and becomes a student to Justin, the leader of the Rats of NIMH, and Mr. Ages.
 Over the years, Timmy is trained to overcome any challenge by adapting, improvising and thinking on his feet.
-Timmy hopes to one day become a great hero like his father, but has trouble listening to orders and thinking things through.
+Timmy hopes to become a great hero like his father, but has trouble listening to orders and thinking things through.

-During a scavenger mission, Timmy meets a female mouse named Jenny McBride, whose parents were two of the mice that tried to escape from NIMH but were thought to have died; she explains that the mice in fact survived, but have been trapped ever since and also reveals the institute is preparing an unknown plan that will occur on the next full moon.
-Thorn Valley's council declares it would be too dangerous to save the mice, but Timmy decides to help Jenny after having since learned that Martin had also been captured.
-They manage escape by piloting a makeshift hot air balloon and begin their rescue mission to NIMH.
-During the journey, Timmy and Jenny begin to fall in love, but are attacked by a hawk and crash into the forest, where they meet a caterpillar con artist named Cecil, who scares the hawk away.
+During a scavenger mission, Timmy meets a female mouse named Jenny McBride, whose parents were two of the mice that tried to escape from NIMH but were thought to have died; she explains that the mice survived, but have been trapped ever since, and that the institute is preparing an unknown plan that will occur on the next full moon.
+Thorn Valley's council declares it would be too dangerous to save the mice, but Timmy decides to help Jenny after learning that Martin has also been captured.
+They escape with a makeshift hot air balloon and begin their rescue mission.
+Timmy and Jenny are attacked by a hawk and crash into the forest, where they meet a caterpillar con artist named Cecil, who scares the hawk away.

 Seeking help, the group visit the Great Owl but instead find Jeremy posing as the Great Owl.
-Timmy and Jenny learn that Cecil has teamed up with Jeremy to trick the forest animals into paying them money but when their scheme is exposed, they escape with Timmy and Jenny in tow and travel to NIMH.
-Timmy and Jenny manage to sneak inside and find that the institute's experiments are worse than ever, turning rats and other creatures into obedient minions and the human scientists becoming animalistic.
+Timmy and Jenny learn that Cecil has teamed up with Jeremy to trick the forest animals into paying them money; when their scheme is exposed, they escape with Timmy and Jenny in tow and travel to NIMH.
+Timmy and Jenny sneak inside and find that the institute's experiments are turning rats and other creatures into obedient minions, while the human scientists are becoming animalistic.